Last updated on March 10, 2026

 Hedron Archive

-Hedron Archive is yet another mana rock with a built-in sacrifice-to-gain-cards ability, but makes the cut in our ranking in that it does provide card advantage.
+Hedron Archive is yet another mana rock with a built-in sacrifice-to-gain-cards ability, but makes the cut in our ranking since it provides card advantage.

 Vanquisher's Banner